shobhitsinha04/gen_mem_module/README.md

 Purpose:

-To track and store activities for multiple personas.
-To generate summaries of these activities over different periods (daily, weekly, and monthly).
 To provide personalized recommendations based on past activities.
 To manage memory by retaining important information and discarding less relevant data.